Professional company formation services in Belarus

 FAQ

-Legal entities in Belarus are subject to several key taxes: Corporate Income Tax (18%), VAT (standard rate 20%), Real Estate Tax (1%), Social Security Contributions (34%), and local taxes where applicable.
+Legal entities in Belarus are subject to several key taxes: Corporate Tax (20%), VAT (standard rate 20%), Real Estate Tax (1%), Social Security Contributions (34%), and local taxes where applicable.
 Companies may qualify for simplified taxation systems depending on revenue levels and business structure.
 Special economic zones offer preferential tax rates.

 Foreign investors receive equal treatment under Belarus law, including property rights protection and profit repatriation guarantees.
 Additional benefits include tax incentives in special economic zones, simplified customs procedures, investment protection agreements, and access to the Eurasian Economic Union market of 180+ million consumers.

-Yes, foreign citizens can serve as company directors in Belarus after obtaining necessary work permits and temporary residence permissions.
+When you open company in Belarus foreign citizens can serve as company directors in Belarus after obtaining necessary work permits and temporary residence permissions.
 They must register with tax authorities and social security offices.
 The appointment must be properly documented through corporate resolutions and employment contracts complying with Belarus labor law.

 Legal entities in Belarus can engage in most business activities after proper registration and obtaining required licenses if applicable.
 Certain activities require special permits (banking, insurance, gambling).
 Restricted areas include defense-related industries and specific strategic sectors requiring government approval.
-All activities must align with declared OKED codes.

 Contact us